igaster/laravel-theme/README.md

 and install with `composer update`

 Add the services provider in `app/config/app.php`, providers array.
-Because this package depends on Orchestra\Asset for asset managment you need to include all these providers.
-IMPORTANT: place them above Laravels `RouteServiceProvider` since routing should be occured after configuring your Themes.
+Because this package depends on Orchestra\Asset for asset managment you need to include all these providers:

     'igaster\laravelTheme\themeServiceProvider',
     'Orchestra\Asset\AssetServiceProvider',